thaychansy/vba/README.md

-Here's a list resources we found helpful and would like to give credit to.
+Here's a list of resources we found helpful and would like to give credit to.

 * [Chat GPT] [ChatGPT](https://chatgpt.com/)